Shogan/kubernetes-the-hard-way-on-aws/docs/09-bootstrapping-kubernetes-workers.md

 ## Verification

 > The compute instances created in this tutorial will not have permission to complete this section.
-Run the following commands from the same machine used to create the compute instances.
+Run the following commands from the first controller instance (or any other controller) for verification.

 List the registered Kubernetes nodes:

 ```
-gcloud compute ssh controller-0 \
-  --command "kubectl get nodes --kubeconfig admin.kubeconfig"
+kubectl get nodes --kubeconfig admin.kubeconfig
 ```

 > output